grscheller/neovim-notes/BasicTextEditing.md

 These can be used to linearly undo and redo edits, like the arrow buttons in a web browser.
-Navigating with the arrow keys while in *insert mode* will result in multiple entries undo/redo levels.
+Navigating with the arrow keys while in *insert mode* will result in multiple undo/redo events.

 ### Some Vim/Neovim command line option examples